ishine/conformer-vc-1/README.md

 1. Preprocess

 If you wanna train your dataset, please rewrite configs/preprocess.yaml and preprocess.py properly.
-Note that num of source files and num of tgt files must be same.
+Note that num of source files and num of tgt files must be same and file ids must be same.

 ```bash
 $ cd dtw && python setup.py build_ext --inplace && cd ..